-Rationale Alignment of business, information and ICT planning leads to improvements in performance, greater internal efficiencies and enables business priorities and Government business imperatives to be achieved more effectively.
-Key implications Business priorities underpin IM and ICT planning and investment - information and ICT investments are based on business need.
-Diagnost ICT colutions are provided to business need and are 'fit for any provided to business.'
-Output Diagnost ICT colutions are provided to business.
-Planned ICT solutions grow from business needs and are 'fit for purpose'.
-Regular assessment of asset value and effectiveness in terms of business outcomes and service delivery is included as part of strategic planning and funding projections.
+Rationale Alignment of business, information and ICT planning leads to improve- ments in performance, greater internal efficiencies and enables business priorities and Government business imperatives to be achieved more effectively.
+Key implications • Business priorities underpin IM and ICT planning and investment - in- formation and ICT investments are based on business need.
+Planned ICT solutions grow from business needs and are 'fit for purpose'. • Regular assessment of asset value and effectiveness in terms of business outcomes and service delivery is included as part of strategic planning and funding projections.